What is the Meaning of the Expression

 Note: “May I be excused?” or “May I please be excused?” is the grammatically correct option.

-“Can I be excused?” or “Can I please be excused?” although technically not correct, is common in informal conversation.
+“Can I be excused?” or “Can I please be excused?” although grammatically not correct, is common in informal conversation.

 1. Her grandson asked, “Can I be excused?